0303 303 0303

 This is, of course, not true as without the donor the chance of survival might not have been available.

-If the donor was a family member, it’s important to consider their feelings.
+It’s important to consider the donor's feelings.
 Make sure they are not carrying around feelings of guilt or anger, and encourage them to talk about how they feel and to access support if needed.

 For families of patients who had an unrelated stem cell donor, you might have been thinking about contacting their donor.
 This is completely up to you.
 Donors do not expect to be contacted, so don’t worry if you don’t feel like you want to.